Update on the givah Campaign

 New Arts and Outdoor Performance Center!

 New for 2020!
-With the support of a challenge grant from a major national foundation, the current facility focus of the Givah Campaign is the construction of a new Arts and Outdoor Performance Center at Camp Ramah in Wisconsin.
+With the support of challenge grants from JCamp180 and another major national foundation, the current facility focus of the Givah Campaign is the construction of a new Arts and Outdoor Performance Center at Camp Ramah in Wisconsin.
 Construction will begin in August 2019 and the building will be ready for the 2020 season.

 As seen in the architectural rendering, the new facility will be built on the site of the current Omanut/Nagarut building (Arts/Woodworking), which was constructed in 1982.
 The new Arts and Outdoor Performance Center will support many more opportunities for artistic expression and connection to Jewish identity through the arts.